Thank you for reading our post, please rate this article at the end.

 Telecommuting is what most RVers love, especially those planning to work full-time.
 However, you generally need some special skill set and/or your own company.

 You must also understand that telecommuting jobs come with their own set of challenges.
-For example, your career choice will dictate the state in which you’ve residency (corporate tax issues), and you can be penalized or fired if you’re unavailable.
+For example, your career choice will dictate the state in which you have residency (corporate tax issues), and you can be penalized or fired if you’re unavailable.

-Depending on the career, you may also find out that you don’t have enough flex time as you imagined.
+Depending on your career, you may also find that you don’t have as much flex time as you imagined.
 For example, I telecommute for a large tech company and work 40-50 hours weekly.
-It’s enough for our salary and health insurance, but I’ve no free time and am only available for specific hours.
+It’s enough for our salary and health insurance, but I have no free time and am only available for specific hours.
 It also requires me to be 110% available during the said hours.

 Most remote jobs for RVers will also require internet during working hours.
-We average 2 to 3 GB daily, so we’re mostly limited to the high-cell coverage areas when RVing.
+We average 2 to 3 GB per day, so we’re mostly limited to areas with high cell coverage when RVing.
 It also means we have the added expense of multiple unlimited data plans.

-The other expense of working remotely is that you must have redundant power options in case of an emergency.
+Another expense of working remotely is the need for redundant power sources in case of an emergency.
 Sometimes, power may go out, or we may fail to reach the park.
 Having a generator and an inverter to power our laptops and other devices is critical.

 Health time insurance is also another thing to keep in mind.
-Other running expenses include RV repairs, utilities, maintenance, etc. I always track all my expenses in a detailed spreadsheet for easier budgeting.
+Other running expenses include RV repairs, utilities, maintenance, and other costs.
+I always track all my expenses in a detailed spreadsheet to make budgeting easier.

 Despite all the challenges, the opportunity to travel is worth the additional expenses of contingency plans.